ulaval/modul-components/.github/ISSUE_TEMPLATE.md

 -->

 <!-- REQUIRED -->
-- [ ] Provide a description of the issue:
+- [ ] Provide a description of the issue
 <!-- Description here... -->

 If submitting a bug